-Law 204 Personal Status (1) "Marriage and Divorce Provisions": This course deals with the concept of personal status and the development of its legislation and the importance of family and breed and their status in Islam.
-The course discusses marriage precursors, engagement and its provisions, the marriage contract in terms of its concept, provisions and legality, and the mandate in marriage, prohibitions and implications of marriage; the dowry: definition and wisdom and types; maintenance, its definition, wisdom, types, amount and conditions.
+This course addresses the definition of the environment, its pollution, and the sources of pollution.
+It focuses on the legal protection of the environment and the criminal, civil, and administrative penalties that result from environmental pollution.
+This is achieved through the study of the Federal Environmental Protection Law precursors, engagement and its provisions, the marriage contract in terms of its concept, provisions and legality, and the mandate in marriage, prohibitions and implications of marriage; the dowry: definition and wisdom and types; maintenance, its definition, wisdom, types, amount and conditions.
 Then the course discusses divorce in terms of definition, wisdom, legality and divisions; conditional divorce (Khula'a), its ruling and legality; separation, its types and implications; waiting period (Iddat),its wisdom and implications; and finally the discussion of alimony in terms of definition, forms, , wisdom and implications.